 Excursions in the North Rupununi

 Travel along the Rupununi River searching for giant river otters, black caiman and arapaima before arriving at the Caiman Lodge field station for ecological and educational research in the heart of Yupakari, a Macushi village.
 There may be opportunities to observe and take part in data collection during which caiman are captured, weighed, measured, sexed and tagged before being released back into the river.

 Flight back to Georgetown where you will be met and driven to your hotel.

-The tours, excursions & activities mentioned in the above sample itinerary are just a selection of what is available in each location.
-The itinerary can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made holiday.
+The tours, excursions & activities mentioned in the above sample Guyana holiday are just a selection of what is available in each location.
+The programme can be adjusted to fit your particular requirements for this holiday; please liaise with your Travel Consultant to confirm what other activities are available and what you would like to include in your tailor-made Guyana holiday.

-If you like the broad sweep of the above sample itinerary but have fewer days to spend on your holiday, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.
+If you like the broad sweep of the above sample Guyana holiday but have fewer days to spend, or wish to extend it in any way, please ask your Travel Consultant for ideas on how to shorten or lengthen the holiday, or how to reorganise the itinerary.

-We would be delighted to email you a no-obligation, fully-detailed itinerary & quote for your tailor-made itinerary in South America together with links to hotel websites, plus details of any included tours & excursions.
+We would be delighted to email you a no-obligation, fully-detailed itinerary & quote for your tailor-made Guyana holiday together with links to hotel websites, plus details of any included tours & excursions.
 The quote will clearly state what is, and what is not included in the quoted price.
-If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the itinerary until it exactly matches what you’re looking for from this unusual wildlife and rainforest experience.
+If you thereafter wish to make any changes to the initial itinerary – be it an alternative hotel, different activities, a different duration in any location etc. – that’s not a problem and we will continue to work with you to adjust the programme until it exactly matches what you’re looking for from this unusual wildlife and rainforest experience.